cagri32/Deluxe-Vision/README.md

 # Deluxe-Vision

-Dependencies
+Dependencies and Technologies We used:

-1. Install JDK latest version and path setup along with JAVA_HOME
+1. JDK 20
-2. Install Git (distributed version control system)
+2. Git
-3. Install Eclipse
+3. Eclipse, Intellij
-4. Apache Tomcat (I am going to use version 8)
+4. Apache Tomcat (version 8)
+5. MYSQLSH Command Line Interface (CLI)

+Steps to get the application running:

+Run the database:
+Open MYSQLH CLI
+Run "\connect root@localhost" command
+Enter the password

+Run the backend:

+Open the project in an IDE (Intellij, Eclipse etc)
+Run 'mvn clean install' command in the project directory.
+Right click on "/backend/src/main/java/com/backend/deluxevision/DeluxevisionApplication.java" and choose Run As > Java Application